The Bat at Kings Island: Speed, Stats & Safety History

 The Bat is the second ride to carry that name at Kings Island.
 The original Bat — an Arrow prototype — opened in 1981 as the world’s first suspended coaster, but persistent mechanical issues forced permanent closure in 1983.
 Renaming the 1993 coaster in 2014 restored the connection to that pioneering machine and gave the park a meaningful throughline in its coaster history.

-Under three different names the coaster has remained one of Kings Island’s most distinctive offerings.
+Under three different names, the coaster has remained one of Kings Island’s most distinctive offerings.
 Its low-slung, terrain-hugging profile and freely swinging cars deliver a ride feel that modern inverted and launch coasters simply do not replicate, making The Bat a perennial favorite for riders who value sensation over raw statistics.

-The Bat FAQs
+The Bat at Kings Island FAQs

 What type of roller coaster is The Bat at Kings Island?